RodrigoJavier101/RodrigoJavier101/README.md

 # Hello -> 👋

-## 💬  have a nice day and beautiful life 💬
+## ✨✨✨ have a nice day and a beautiful life ✨✨✨

 <!--
 **RodrigoJavier101/RodrigoJavier101** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.